isomarcte/sbt-version-scheme-enforcer/README.md

 ## Example ##

 For example, let's say that you have a library which depends on [Cats Effect][cats-effect] at version 2.x.x.
-Now you want to update your library to use the new upcoming [cats-effect][cats-effect] 3 release, but you still want to maintain an old version for your users who haven't yet updated for [Cats Effect][cats-effect] 3.
+Now you want to update your library to use the new upcoming [cats-effect][cats-effect] 3 release, but you still want to maintain an old version for your users who haven't yet updated for [Cats Effect 3][cats-effect].
 In a [SemVer][semver] or [Early SemVer][early-semver] world you update your library from version `1.2.3` to `2.0.0`.
 At this point you can keep release `1.x.x` branches _as long as you never break binary compatibility_.
 If this fits your use case, then you are all set, however if you _do_ end up needing to make a binary incompatible release on the `1.x.x` branch (perhaps becomes some other library you depend on forced a binary incompatible update), then you are in an difficult situation.
 What version should your new `1.x.x` release have?
-It can't be `2.x.x` because that is already in use for your [Cats Effect 3][cats-effect] branch, and obviously `3.0.0` would be _valid_ but _extremely confusing_ for your users.
+By definition, it can't be a `1.x.x` release, nor can it be `2.x.x` because that is already in use for your [Cats Effect 3][cats-effect] branch, and obviously `3.0.0` would be _valid_ but _extremely confusing_ for your users.

 However, if you are using [pvp][pvp] then the situation is different.
 In [PVP][pvp] the first _two_ version numbers both describe a binary breaking change.